 For the first time in over eight years, Borussia Mönchengladbach are top of the Bundesliga table, having made their best start to a campaign since they last won the title in 1976/77.

-Their 5-1 dismantling of Augsburg on Matchday 7 and subsequent jump to first place got bundesliga.com thinking: in what looks like one of the most open title races in years, could Marco Rose be the man to restore the Foals to their former glory of the 1970s?
+The Foals' 5-1 dismantling of Augsburg on Matchday 7 in early October lifted them to the summit and they have remained there ever since.
+In what looks like one of the most open title races in years, could Marco Rose be the man to restore Gladbach to their former glory of the 1970s?

 The weight of history

 Modern fans of the Bundesliga have become accustomed to Bayern Munich's all-conquering march to the Meisterschale, with only four other clubs – Borussia Dortmund, Werder Bremen, VfB Stuttgart and Wolfsburg – lifting the famous shield since the turn of the century.
 And that quartet have only amassed a total of six crowns since 2000, compared to Bayern's 14.

 But back before the Bavarians had emerged as Germany's pre-eminent footballing force, they enjoyed a sensational rivalry with Gladbach.
 For nine consecutive seasons between 1968 and 1977, the title ended up going to either Munich or Mönchengladbach.

 The legendary Hennes Weisweiler – after whom Germany's national coaching centre is named – was the man who provided the blueprint for Gladbach's domestic triumphs, developing a fast-paced and youthful brand of attacking football that earned the club the 'Foals' nickname they still bear proudly to this day.